pandodao/developers.pando.im/docs/guide/talkee.md

 # Talkee

-Talkee is a comment hosting service for web sites and web3 applications.
-It can be embedded in any web based applications.
-People can connect their wallets to leave comments.
+**Talkee** is a powerful comment hosting solution for web sites and web3 applications.
+With its seamless integration, it can be easily embedded into any web-based platform, allowing users to connect their wallets and leave comments.

-The content of comments could be stored on the blockchain, by default it's stored on [Arweave](https://www.arweave.org/), a decentralized storage network.
+The comments' content can be securely stored on the blockchain, with [Arweave](https://www.arweave.org/) as the default decentralized storage network.

-The host can distribute crypto rewards to the commenters according to the some specific rules.
+Hosts have the ability to reward active commenters with cryptocurrencies based on customizable rules and criteria.

 ## Demo